-In child sexual or physical abuse case, the child is often interviewed by a forensic interviewer at the Children's Justice Center (the CJC interview).
+In child sexual or physical abuse cases, the child is often interviewed by a forensic interviewer at the Children's Justice Center (the CJC interview).
 The interview is usually videotaped.
-At trial, the prosecution will attept to admit the video into evidence and play it for the jury.
-The video can be powerful evidence, although sometimes this hearsay evidence is unfairly prejudical.
+At trial, the prosecution will attempt to admit the video into evidence and play it for the jury.
+The video can be powerful evidence, although sometimes this hearsay evidence is unfairly prejudicial.

 In Utah, Rule 15.5 explains the conditions for the admissibility of an out-of-court statement by a child in an abuse case.
 In many of these cases, the criminal defense attorney will argue that the child hearsay testimony is not sufficiently reliable and trustworthy under Rule 15.5 of the Utah Rules of Criminal Procedure to be admitted at trial.

 For cases involving a statement made by a child that has been audio or video recorded, it is important to talk to an experienced criminal defense attorney about how this evidence might impact your case.
 The attorneys at Brown, Bradshaw & Moffat, LLP, are experienced in fighting allegations of crimes committed against children.

 We fight criminal cases throughout Salt Lake City and the surrounding areas in Utah.
 Contact us to find out more about how Rule 15.5 might impact your case.
 Call us at (801) 532-5297 today.